sallyheli/learngit/readme.txt

-git is a version control system. git is free and powerfull
+git is a version control system. git is free and powerfull. let's try it